Front Page Detectives

 Article continues below advertisement

-Police have investigated but have not made an arrest in the case.
-Anyone with information on the cold case is asked to contact the police at (901) 528-CASH.
+Police have investigated but have not made any arrests.
+Anyone with information on the cold case is urged to contact the police at (901) 528-CASH.

 A year after his death, Jones' family spoke to WMC about the case.